Nthabeleng0/Nthabeleng0/README.md

 ### STAR Reflection
-**S**ituation:At the start of the Business Communication module, I realized that while I could write emails easily, they often came across as too casual.
+**S**ituation: At the start of the Business Communication module, I realized that while I could write emails easily, they often came across as too casual.
 My messages sometimes lacked structure and professionalism not the best impression when contacting potential employers.

-**T**ask:I wanted to learn how to write formal emails that were polite, clear, and professional something that would reflect the image of a serious and capable candidate.
+**T**ask: I wanted to learn how to write formal emails that were polite, clear, and professional something that would reflect the image of a serious and capable candidate.

 **A**ction: I studied the lessons on tone, structure, and professionalism and then completed the Business Communication quiz to test my understanding.
 Afterward, I practiced by drafting a real internship application email.
 I made sure it had a proper subject line, professional greeting, concise body paragraphs, and a respectful closing.
 I even asked a friend to review it to make sure it sounded polished.